MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-docker-apps-with-vscode.md

 1. Sign in with your Docker Hub account.

-1. Once you're logged in, click on the "+ ADD NEW INSTANCE" link in the left side bar.
+1. Select **Start** and then select the "+ ADD NEW INSTANCE" link in the left side bar.
 (If you don't see it, make your browser a little wider.)
    After a few seconds, a terminal window will be opened in your browser.

     ![Play with Docker add new instance](media/pwd-add-new-instance.png)